Movie weapons supervisor waives right to preliminary hearing in fatal shooting by Alec Baldwin

 In April, prosecutors dropped charges against Baldwin, who was pointing a gun at Hutchins when it went off, killing her and injuring director Joel Souza.

-That left Gutierrez-Reed as the sole remaining defendant in the case.
+That left Gutierrez-Reed as the sole remaining defendant.

+Baldwin has said the gun fired accidentally after he followed instructions to point it toward Hutchins, who was behind the camera.
+He said he pulled back the hammer — but not the trigger — and the gun fired.

+Prosecutors have reserved the right to refile charges against Baldwin as they await additional weapons testing to investigate whether the hammer was intentionally modified.